NaoiseGaffney/Training/README.md

 ```

 * Update the allowed hosts in 'settings.py': `ALLOWED_HOSTS = [os.environ.get('ALLOWED_HOSTS')]`.
 * VS Code: Create the commit message.
-Changes -> Stage All CHanges, Commit -> Commit All, Push.
+Changes -> Stage All Changes, Commit -> Commit All, Push.

 #### AWS S3 Bucket Configuration
 * Create an account on AWS.
-* Add and configure the AWS S3 Bucket: `trainingdjango`, All all public access.
+* Add and configure the AWS S3 Bucket: `trainingdjango`, All public access.
 ACL: Everyone Objects -> List.
 * Create the Bucket Policy.
 * Create the Cross-Origin Resource Sharing (CORS)
 * Access AWS IAM and create a user for the Training Project.
 Create a group, with the user attached.
 Download the CSV file with the credentials and save it in a safe place.
 Updated the '.env' file with the relevant variables.